• Skip to primary navigation

 Do you need to use buttermilk in this recipe?

 Buttermilk definitely adds to the flavor profile of this recipe.
-If you don't have buttermilk on hand, why not make some with milk and lemon juice?
+If you don’t have buttermilk, why not make some with milk and lemon juice?

 For this recipe, use regular milk and add one tablespoon of lemon juice.
 Let it sit for 10 minutes then you are ready to go :-).
-If you want a delicious baked, fried chicken, try this Gluten Free Buttermilk Oven Fried Chicken recipe!
+If you want delicious baked fried chicken, try this Gluten Free Buttermilk Oven Fried Chicken recipe!

 Sides To Serve With Fried Chicken: